Innovation Challenge FAQ

 • What is the City of STEM Innovation Challenge – Sustainable Solutions?

-The City of STEM Innovation Challenge asks students to imagine Los Angeles in the year 2050 and create inventive ideas to solve real-world problems facing Los Angeles such as clean energy, sustainability, transportation, and recycling.
+The City of STEM Innovation Challenge asks students to imagine Los Angeles in the year 2050 and create inventive ideas to solve real-world problems facing the Los Angeles area, such as clean energy, sustainability, transportation, and recycling.

 • What is the timeline?